pakshuang/ai-chat-survey/docs/setup.md

 1. [Run the Application](#running-the-application)

    > [!IMPORTANT]
    > The tests assume that the application is running with a clean database.
 You should run the tests on a clean slate.
-For this reason, do not insert any dummy data upon launch
+For this reason, make sure that any dummy data added to the database upon launch does not interfere with the tests.

 2. Run the tests